brianegan/Dilefont/articles/alive.markdown

 I also had the idea that I wanted to create a font.
 So I purchased this domain, which is actually a play on the word "dilettante."
 But after I started working on a custom font, I realized what I truly wanted to do was hand lettering, just like those cool kids over at [Friends of Type](http://friendsoftype.com), and that I had picked the perfect domain name.

+I'm hoping to chronicle my adventures at achieving these three goals.
+In fact, this blog is part of #1.
+Ka-kow.

 ## The Setup

 My portfolio site is written in PHP using Wordpress, and it's a setup that works just fine.
 But it didn't feel quite right.
 I'm a Front End Developer at heart, and a lover of all things JavaScript.
 Furthermore, I'm fairly terrible with databases.
 I am, however, marginally competent with git.